 Terminating an employee is one of the most challenging issues that foreign investors have to deal with in Vietnam.
-In addition to communicating the performance issues, you have to handle the termination with care and in accordance with Vietnam labour law to prevent any legal repercussions.
+In addition to communicating the performance issues, you have to handle the termination with care and follow Vietnam labor law to prevent any legal repercussions.

-Vietnam labour law is more geared towards the benefits of the employees when it comes to termination.
+Vietnam labor law is more geared towards the benefits of the employees when it comes to termination.
 Therefore, foreign investors must follow all termination process faithfully according to the enforced regulations.

-The labour law related to termination applies to all workers under employment contracts in Vietnam, regardless of whether they are foreign employees or local employees.
-In other words, this law does not apply to foreigners working in Vietnam under overseas labour contracts.
+The labor law related to termination applies to all workers under employment contracts in Vietnam, regardless of whether they are foreign employees or local employees.
+In other words, this law does not apply to foreigners working in Vietnam under overseas labor contracts.

-Here’s a quick guide from Cekindo to help you plan your termination process in advance.
+Here’s a quick guide from Cekindo to help you plan your termination process.
 Mitigate the legal risks, even when the termination is inevitable.

-In accordance with Vietnam Labour Law, some of the triggers for the termination of contract in Vietnam are:
+Per Vietnam Labour Law, some of the triggers for the termination of a contract in Vietnam are:

 Employers need to pay attention to unilateral termination more carefully.
-This is to maximise staffing and protect the company’s operations from employee’s turnover.
+This is to maximize staffing and protect the company’s operations from employee turnover.

 Notice of Termination

-In the event of termination, an employer needs to give the employee a minimum of 15 days.
+In the event of termination, an employer needs to give the employee a minimum of 30 days for labor contract (definite term) and 45 days labor contract (indefinite term).
 It starts from the day the employee is officially unemployed.
 The employer needs to make all payments, including severance and unemployment benefits, in the following 7 days.

-Employer may be responsible for the severance payment of the terminated employee.
-The legibility and the amount of severance payment depends a lot on many factors.
-These factors include salary, employment time for current position, and how long they have had the social insurance.
+An employer may be responsible for the severance payment of the terminated employee.
+The legibility and the amount of severance payment depend a lot on many factors.
+These factors include salary, employment time for a current position, and how long they have had the social insurance.

 All employees are eligible for severance payment as long as they have been working for at least 12 months.
 The termination must be caused by one of the above-mentioned factors.